ghidraninja/game-and-watch-backup/README.md

 Programmers some users have reported having trouble with are: J-Link EDU Mini, cheap ST-Link clones (with the later likely do to changing pinouts or different chipsets).

 You can also use a Raspberry Pi PICO, running with picoprobe firmware (which you can find [here](https://github.com/raspberrypi/picoprobe/releases)).
-Connect GP2 to SWDCLK, GP3 to SWDIO and GND to any GND point in the G&W. Use ADAPTER=pico with all scripts.
+Connect GP2 to SWDCLK, GP3 to SWDIO and GND to any GND point in the G&W. Use 'pico' as adapter name with all scripts.

 ### Raspberry Pi host